Bilateral hydronephrosis is the enlargement of the parts of the kidney that collect urine. Bilateral means both sides.

 Disorders linked with bilateral hydronephrosis include:

-- Retroperitoneal fibrosis - increased scar tissue that blocks the ureters
+- Retroperitoneal fibrosis -- abnormal scar tissue that blocks the ureters

-- Uteropelvic junction obstruction - blockage of the kidney at the point where the ureter enters the kidney
+- Ureteropelvic junction obstruction -- blockage of the kidney at the point where the ureter enters the kidney

-- Vesicoureteric reflux - backup of the urine from the bladder up to the kidney
+- Vesicoureteric reflux -- backup of the urine from the bladder up to the ureter or kidney

 A urinary tract infection in a newborn baby can signal a blockage in the kidney.
 An older child who gets repeat urinary tract infections should also be checked for blockage.